VIP-Research-Group/moodle-block_ask4summary/README.md

 Post-installation set-up:

-The plugin contains some global settings that affect what a user sees when they use the program.
-The settings give the option to grant or revoke the role of researcher to any non-student user enroled in a course the plugin is installed in.
-The researcher role allows the user to see the current graph configurations and clustering results of other users in that course.
-The researcher can only see another user's data, they can not change it.
-The settings can be accessed as administrator from Site administration -> Plugins overview, then searching for "Behaviour Analytics" and clicking the associated settings link.

-The block also has a scheduled task that is, by default, set to run once a day.
-The frequency that the task runs can be changed by going to Site administration -> Server -> Scheduled tasks, then clicking the settings icon for "Update Behaviour Analytics."

 Ask4Summary contains settings unique to each course it is added to.
 Students will be able to see certain settings set by teachers; but, the majority of settings will not be seen by students.
 The block configuration